Haseenah01/Week7/AdvancedTopics.md

   end
 end
 ```
-Modify the BankAccount Module: Ensure that the BankAccount module is suitable for supervision.
+2. Modify the BankAccount Module: Ensure that the BankAccount module is suitable for supervision.

-Exercise 1A: Implement the BankSupervisor.
+**Exercise 1A**: Implement the BankSupervisor.

-Step 1: Modify the BankAccount Module
+* Step 1: Modify the BankAccount Module
 Before we can supervise the BankAccount, we need to make sure it's suitable for supervision.
 Ensure that the BankAccount module's start_link function is set up correctly.

 Here's a general outline:
 ```
 defmodule BankAccount do
   use GenServer